neondatabase/postgresql_anonymizer/docs/INSTALL.md

 SELECT anon.init();
 ```

-All new connections to the database can now use the extension.
+All new connections to the given database can now use the extension.